-Marilyn Minter is a feminist painter and photographer.
+Marilyn Minter is a feminist painter and photographer who lives and works in New York.
 Although she treats some of her photographs as free-standing artworks, her primary mode is found in her monumental paintings finished with layers of thinned enamel paint.
 Minter’s billboard sized paintings reveal a spectrum of human desires: sex, food, beauty, and affection.
 Her work is grounded in the bodies of women as she depicts women as empowered objects of desire.

 Minter received her B.F.A. from the University of Florida and her M.F.A. from Syracuse University in 1976.
 She lives and works in New York and teaches in the M.F.A.
 Department at New York’s School of Visual Arts.
 A political activist, Minter serves on the art committee for Downtown for Democracy.
 In 2015, she received Planned Parenthood’s Women of Valor Award, an organization for which she raised over 3 million dollars.